umbraco/rfcs/docs/0000-rfc-styleguide.md

 Next to the tooling, the documentation curator team is able to follow the guides.
 They currently have no written notes on what should be accepted or rejected from the PR's.

+### Suggested rules

+We have set up some suggested rules based on best practises and limiting the impact they will have for contributors:

+- **HeadingsPunctuation**: Warns you when using punctuation at the end of a heading
+- **Hyperbolic**: Warns you when using words such as _simple, just, easily and actually_
+- **ListStart**: Warns you when starting a list option with lower case
+- **SentenceLength**: Warns you when writing sentences with more than 40 words in them
+- **Spacing**: Warns you when having more than 1 space in succession in an article
+- **Terms**: Warns you when using a blacklisted term and suggests a replacement - could be from _back-office_ to _backoffice_

 ## Drawbacks

 * It might be intimidating if they try to contribute if they get errors after submitting a PR.